George Mackintosh Lindsay1

 George Mackintosh Lindsay was born on 3 July 1880.1 He was the son of Lt.-Col. Henry Gore Lindsay and Hon.
 Ellen Sarah Morgan.1 He married Constance Hamilton, daughter of George Stewart Hamilton, on 9 July 1907.1 He died on 28 November 1956 at age 76.1

-He fought in the Boer War between 1900 and 1902.1 He gained the rank of Colonel in the service of the Rifle Brigade.1 He fought in the First World War in 1914, where he was mentioned in despatches.1 He was decorated with the award of the Companion, Distinguished Service Order (D.S.O.) in 1917.1 He was decorated with the award of the Kaisar-i-Hind Medal.1 He was decorated with the award of the Croix de Guerre.1 He was decorated with the award of the Order of Leopold of Belgium.1 He was invested as a Companion, Order of St. Michael and St. George (C.M.G.) in 1919.1 He held the office of Aide-de-Camp to HM King George V in 1928.1 He was Brigadier of the General Staff in Egypt between 1929 and 1932.1 He gained the rank of Brigadier in 1932 in the service of the 7th Infantry Brigade.1 He gained the rank of Major-General in 1934.1 He was commander of the Presidency and Assam District, India between 1935 and 1939.1 He was invested as a Companion, Order of the Bath (C.B.) in 1936.1 He was Colonel Commandant of the Royal Tank Corps between 1938 and 1947.1 He was invested as a Officer, Most Venerable Order of the Hospital of St. John of Jerusalem (O.St.J.).1 He was invested as a Commander, Order of the British Empire (C.B.E.) in 1946.1 He was invested as a Knight, Most Venerable Order of the Hospital of St. John of Jerusalem (K.St.J.).1
+He fought in the Boer War between 1900 and 1902.1 He gained the rank of Colonel in the Rifle Brigade.1 He fought in the First World War in 1914, where he was mentioned in despatches.1 He was awarded the Distinguished Service Order (D.S.O.) in 1917.1 He was awarded the Kaisar-i-Hind Medal.1 He was awarded the Croix de Guerre.1 He was awarded the Order of Leopold of Belgium.1 He was appointed Companion, Order of St. Michael and St. George (C.M.G.) in 1919.1 He held the office of Aide-de-Camp to HM King George V in 1928.1 He was Brigadier of the General Staff in Egypt between 1929 and 1932.1 He gained the rank of Brigadier in 1932 in the 7th Infantry Brigade.1 He gained the rank of Major-General in 1934.1 He was commander of the Presidency and Assam District, India between 1935 and 1939.1 He was appointed Companion, Order of the Bath (C.B.) in 1936.1 He was Colonel Commandant of the Royal Tank Corps between 1938 and 1947.1 He was appointed Officer, Most Venerable Order of the Hospital of St. John of Jerusalem (O.St.J.)1 He was appointed Commander, Order of the British Empire (C.B.E.) in 1946.1 He was appointed Knight, Most Venerable Order of the Hospital of St. John of Jerusalem (K.St.J.)1

 Children of George Mackintosh Lindsay and Constance Hamilton